 He was interrupted by a knock on the door.
 Santerre looked up and then visibly paled.
 There, in the doorway, flanked by four blue-coated members of the National Guard, was Louis Saint-Just.
 In one hand he held a warrant, and in the other, shackles.
 He nodded at Santerre.
 One of the guardsmen came forward.
 Santerre swallowed.
-“So it's time then, is it?”
+“So it's time then?”

 “I have heard of you.
 My name is Fouche.
-Now that Santerre has been relieved of his command, the security of Paris will be in my hands.”
+Now that Santerre has been relieved of his command, the security of Paris is in my hands.”

 “Have you done anything to warrant it?”

-“That's for the tribunal to decide.
+“That's not for us to decide.
 I understand we have you to thank for disposing of Fabre?”

 Chastel nodded again.

 “I apologize that I was not here soon enough to spare you the trouble of reporting twice, but if you please?”